Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: Introduction

+The state estimation of the CIs, which uses cyber elements to monitor the physical elements, is a crucial stage for controlling their functionality.
+However, the interdependency between CIs and the high synergy between their physical and cyber components make them vulnerable to attacks and failures \cite{Sinopoli2011integ,yagan2012optimal,ferdowsi2017game}.
 Numerous solutions have been presented for securing state estimation of CPSs as well as for CI failure detection and identification \cite{pasqualetti2013attack,fawzi2014secure,kwon2013security,mo2010false}.
 In \cite{pasqualetti2013attack}, the authors presented a control-theoretic approach for attack detection and identification in noiseless environments using centralized and distributed attack detection filters.
-The works in \cite{fawzi2014secure,kwon2013security,mo2010false} considered the estimation of a CPS under stealthy deception and replay cyber-attacks using a Kalman filter.
+The works in \cite{fawzi2014secure,kwon2013security,mo2010false} considered the estimation of a CPS under stealthy deception and replay cyber-attacks using a Kalman filter (KF).
 Moreover, the security of \emph{interdependent critical infrastructure (ICI)} has been studied in recent works such as \cite{ouyang2015resilience,nan2017quantitative,chang2014toward}.
-In \cite{ouyang2015resilience}, the authors assessed the security of interdependent power and natural gas systems under multiple hazards, considering the ICI's performance as a measurement for security.
-In \cite{nan2017quantitative}, the authors proposed an agent-based model to capture the effects of interdependencies and quantify the coupling strength between ICI.
-Also, the impact of natural and human-included disasters been studied in \cite{chang2014toward}.

-Furthermore, the security and protection of sensor networks, which collect data from CIs, has been studied in \cite{szefer2012physical,dussel2009cyber,ashok2014cyber}.
-In \cite{szefer2012physical}, the authors proposed a novel method for physical attack protection with human virtualization in the context of data centers using sensors that detect an impending physical/human attack and, then, alarms to mitigate the attack.
-The authors in \cite{dussel2009cyber}, introduced a learning algorithm to extract features from the sensor messages to detect the cyber attacks.
+In \cite{ouyang2015resilience}, the authors assessed the security of interdependent power and natural gas CIs under multiple hazards, considering the ICI's performance as a measurement for security.
+In \cite{nan2017quantitative}, the authors proposed an agent-based model to capture the effects of interdependencies and quantify the coupling strength within ICIs.
+Also, the impact of natural and human-included disasters has been studied in \cite{chang2014toward}.
+Furthermore, the security and protection of sensor networks, which collect data from CIs has been studied in \cite{szefer2012physical,ashok2014cyber,ferdowsi2018deep}.
+In \cite{szefer2012physical}, the authors proposed a novel method for physical attack protection with human virtualization in the context of data centers using sensors that detect an impending physical/human attack and, then, alarm to mitigate the attack.
 The work in \cite{ashok2014cyber} proposed a distributed observer for state estimation of CIs in lossy sensor networks with cyber attacks.
-The works in \cite{gupta2014three,ferdowsi2017colonel,schwartz2014heterogeneous} used game-theoretic tools to study the interactions between the defender of a single CPS and an attacker that seeks to compromise the various nodes of a CPS.
+The authors in \cite{ferdowsi2018deep} proposed a deep learning algorithm to authenticate vulnerable sensors in an Internet of Things network.